Why Obtain an ECTIC Certificate?

 Scholarships Available for 25 students!

-The first 25 students to apply for the Early Childhood Trauma Informed Care Certificate Program and be found eligible will receive a full scholarship for the program.
+The Early Childhood Trauma Informed Care Certificate Program offers 25 full scholarships to students who apply and are found eligible.
 Scholarships are awarded by the Quality Counts California Workforce Development Grant through the California Department of Education (CDE), Early Learning and Care Division and will be paid directly to the University.
-Eligible recipients must be working in or pursing employment in the Early Childhood Education sector in San Bernardino County.
-Applications will be reviewed for additional eligibility criteria on a first-come, first-served basis.
-For any questions regarding this scholarship opportunity, please contact Dr. Van Schagen at Amy.email@example.com.
+To be eligible, recipients must be working in or be actively pursing employment in the Early Childhood Education sector in San Bernardino County.
+Applications will be reviewed for eligibility criteria on a first-come, first-served basis.
+For any questions regarding this scholarship opportunity, please contact Dr. Van Schagen at Amy.firstname.lastname@example.org.

 To support the success of scholarship recipients, awardees will be expected to participate in the following: